cmdimkpa/db_config/README.md

 ## Performance

-A single node was tested in terms of concurrency and average response times under production-level traffic using a combination of `Apache Benchmark` and custom tests.
+A single node was tested in terms of concurrency and average response times under production-level traffic using `Apache Benchmark`.

 ### Test Server Specs